-One of the reasons Dr. Jewell and his patients prefer the inframammary incision is that it doesn’t affect the breast glands or ducts, thus shouldn’t interfere with a woman’s ability to breastfeed later.
+One of the reasons our surgeons and their patients prefer the inframammary incision is that it doesn’t affect the breast glands or ducts, thus it shouldn’t interfere with a woman’s ability to breastfeed later.
 Women who have not had their families at the time of breast augmentation should not go too large in volume as this may thin the parenchyma or breast gland.
 Furthermore, the presence of breast implants doesn’t affect the safety or quality of the milk a woman produces.
 All of Dr. Jewell’s patients, who were part of FDA studies and followed for 10 years post breast augmentation, were able to go on to successfully breastfeed their babies after breast augmentation.

 What is capsular contracture?

 When implants are inserted into a woman’s body, the body views them as foreign objects.
 The body immediately starts to build a capsule around the implants with a substance it manufactures called collagen.
 It takes approximately 6 weeks for the capsule to heal.
-Typically the capsules are soft, supple and protective, but sometimes they get contracted.
-The implants then feel hard and even painful.
-Dr. Jewell has studied this phenomena and knows that bio-film and proteins in the blood can contribute to capsular contracture; another important factor is how an individual scars.
+Typically the capsules are soft, supple, and protective, but sometimes they get contracted, making the implants feel hard and even painful.
+Dr. Jewell has studied this phenomenon and knows that bio-film and proteins in the blood can contribute to capsular contracture; another important factor is how an individual scar.
 Our FDA studies showed we have a very low incidence of capsular contracture, below 2.5%, which is markedly less than the reported average.
-Dr. Jewell takes special precautions to mitigate capsular contracture.
+Dr. Jewell and Dr. Najafian take special precautions to mitigate capsular contracture.

+On average, patients can expect implants to last from 10 to 15 years, but many women have had them for more than 35 years.
 The longevity of your implants depends largely on the type of implants you choose, as well as physical and lifestyle factors.
-On average, patients can expect implants to last from 10 to 15 years, but many women have had them for more than 35 years.
-If implants fail or the breasts change, a woman may choose to undergo a revisionary procedure to upgrade her implants to newer ones, or remove them altogether.
+If implants fail or the breasts change, a woman may choose to undergo a revisionary procedure to upgrade her implants to newer ones or remove them altogether.
 Women who have older-generation gel-filled implants (pre-1992) should consider implant replacement surgery to minimize their risk of gel migration in case of rupture.
-Dr. Jewell can give you a better idea of how long you can expect your implants to last, as well as your options for revision when the time comes.
+Your surgeon can give you a better idea of how long you can expect your implants to last, as well as your options for revision when the time comes.

 Will I still be able to get a mammogram if I have implants?

 Early detection of breast cancer starts with regular self-examination for lumps and imagining studies.
-Other factors that can boost the danger of breast cancer include dense breasts, obesity, a couch potato lifestyle, and a higher lifetime exposure to hormones estrogen and progesterone.
-Dr. Jewell asks you to consider your own risks of developing breast cancer and speak openly about your risk factors and concerns.
-A baseline mammogram should start around 40, catching cancer early gives a woman the best chance of survival.
+Other factors that can boost the danger of breast cancer include dense breasts, obesity, a couch-potato lifestyle, and prolonged exposure to the hormones estrogen and progesterone.
+Our surgeons ask you to consider your own risks of developing breast cancer and speak openly about your risk factors and concerns.
+A baseline mammogram should start around age 40 because catching cancer early gives a woman the best chance of survival.

 Will implant placement affect what the mammogram can detect?

-Dr. Jewell surgically develops the pocket for an implant which can be placed in front of the pectoralis chest muscle or partially behind the pectoralis muscle.
+Dr. Jewell and Dr. Najafian surgically develop the pocket for an implant, which can be placed in front of the pectoralis (chest) muscle or partially behind the pectoralis muscle.
 In all cases, the implants are placed behind the breast tissue so that the implant does not obscure the detection of breast cancer when the diagnostic mammogram is performed.
 There are many different criteria that affect where to place the implants.
-This is an important decision that is best explored by you and Dr. Jewell together once he has had the opportunity to examine your breasts.
+This is an important decision that is best explored by you and your surgeon once they have had the opportunity to examine your breasts.

-Patients considering breast augmentation travel from Salem to Roseburg and Bend to Florence, Oregon to have Dr. Jewell perform their procedures.
+Patients considering breast augmentation travel from Salem to Roseburg and Bend to Florence, Oregon, to have either Dr. Jewell or Dr. Najafian perform their procedures.
 Request a consultation using the online form or call our Eugene practice at

 Jewell Med Spa & Specials